cytadela8/trypophobia/README.md

 > Anyone interested in the "raw" unprocessed data please send us an [email](mailto:gorbak25@gmail.com,cytadela8@interia.pl).

 ## The models
 The models were made in the [Keras](https://keras.io/) machine learning framework and are compatible with the [Keras.JS](https://github.com/transcranial/keras-js) javascript library.
 The models were trained on the Google Computing Platform using [Neptune](https://neptune.ml/).
 This repository contains some of the [models](models) together with the [training results](training_results).
-We examined performance of different sized models and decided to aim for one with less than 20k parameters.
+We examined the performance of different size models and decided to aim for one with less than 20k parameters.
 We achieved up to **90% accuracy and 0.27 log-loss** on the validation set.
-Additionaly, some models with <10k parameters came close to achieving these results.
+Additionally, some models with <10k parameters came close to achieving these results.

 ## Browser plugin
 The browser plugin censors images encountered while browsing the web.
 It uses a supplied trained model to determine which images are safe to reveal and which a warning must be issued for.
 The extension is a WebExtension and was tested on Mozilla Firefox.
 Currently the extension works on most sites.
 You can try it [here](https://addons.mozilla.org/en-US/firefox/addon/trypophoby-blocker/).